aaceves/hector_quadrotor/README.md

 # hector_quadrotor

 Hector-Quadrotor is a series of packages developed by the Institute for Flight Systems and Automatic Control at the Technical University of Darmstadt in Germany for ROS and GAZEBO.
-The most recent version of Hector-Quadrotor was released in 2018 for ROS Kinetic [1], but thanks to various contributors, it can also be installed for ROS Melodic [2] and ROS Neotic [3].
+The most recent version of hector-quadrotor was released in 2018 for ROS Kinetic [1], but thanks to various contributors, it can also be installed for ROS Melodic [2] and ROS Neotic [3].

 ## Requirments